The “Shy” Santos Brothers

 Barbara Hanley and Leo Brooks

 Barbara and Leo are friends of the brothers who volunteered to help them find a way to thrive on the farm.
 Barbara helps sell the cheeses and keeps the books.
-Leo helps sell the cheeses and solves equipment and growth challenges with Karl.
+Leo passed away in 2016, before which he helped sell the cheeses and solve equipment and growth challenges with Karl.
+We still hear him gently chiding us, “just a little to the left!” to get everything perfect.